TosbackCgusBridge-Bot/CGUs-versions/Jobgo/Privacy Policy.md

 LOGIN

 Forgot your password?
 LOGIN Remember me Don't have an account yet?
 Sign up here.

-*   Home
-*   Jobs
-*   Talents
-*   Companies

 Privacy Policy

 This Privacy Policy applies to Internet based Recruitment and Social media services rendered worldwide by JobGo and JobGo International Ltd. (‘JobGo’), as well as to products and web sites under the JobGo brand.